kelllyy101/habittracker-fullstack/README.md

 #### Performance Testing
 Each function has their own test to ensure smooth funtionality and app usage.
 I ran a debug just before deploying as well as incuding error messages through out the functions created to test for functionality.

+Code Structure and Style Testing (PEP8): I ran my code through a PEP8 linter to ensure it adhered to Python's style guidelines.
+I corrected any formatting issues or violations reported by the linter.

+Functionality Testing with Print Statements: I inserted print statements at key points in my code to confirm the execution flow.
+For example, I added print statements at the beginning of each function to ensure they were being called.
+I ran the app and verified that the print statements showed up at the expected points
 ![Alt text](/static/readme_images/Screenshot%20(780).png)
 ![Alt text](/static/readme_images/Screenshot%20(773).png)